nyere/gallery-ts/README.md

 The `Image` component represents an individual image in the gallery.
 When a user clicks on an image, it opens in a modal for a closer view.
 The modal allows users to click outside the image to close it or use a close button.

+### Sample Image .zip

+In order to fully test the app, feel free to download a set of images from https://www.dropbox.com/s/1n1kg3impje0o5u/gallery-ts.zip and save them in the public/imgs folder.

 ## Usage

 1. When you run the Gallery app, you will see a list of tags at the top of the page.